scottkellum/scottkellum.com/src/content/work/we-distribute.md

   <img src="/img/we-distribute-after.avif" alt="The new We Distribute website with a bright and colorful design and less cluttered and more seamless background." />
 </div>

-We are extremely excited with the results of this redesign.
+I am extremely excited with the results of this redesign.
 We Distribute now has a more own-able brand will aid in audience growth and retention.
 This project is still ongoing and we will continue to update this post with more details.

 <a href="https://wedistribute.org/" target="_blank" class="cta">Visit We Distribute</a>